juancarlosjr97/react-firebase-playground/README.md

 1. Click on Build and select `Firestore Database`, and then click on `Create database`
 2. Select the location closer to the target users.
 As a best practice, you can choose a location close to the target users.
 For instance, for European target users, select a location in Europe.
-3. Select in the secure rules `Start in production mode`.
+3. In the secure rules leave the default selection `Start in production mode`.
 This database will allow `read` only to the database, and click on create.

 After the database has been created, click on `Rules` and update the rule with the following rules: